LeandroLuccerini/simple-access-control/README.md

 Using the `PermissionCheckerStrategy` it's possible to check if a given `Action` is allowed or not against a [PermissionsCollection](./src/Domain/PermissionsCollection.php).
 There are two types of strategies already defined:
 - [Affirmative](./src/Domain/Checker/AffirmativePermissionCheckerStrategy.php): grants access as soon as there is one permission granting access;
-- [Unanimous](./src/Domain/Checker/UnanimousPermissionCheckerStrategy.php): only grants access if there is no voter denying access.
+- [Unanimous](./src/Domain/Checker/UnanimousPermissionCheckerStrategy.php): only grants access if there is no permission denying access.

 ```php
 <?php